-How to nominate someone for the Rutherford Medal.
+How to nominate a person or team for the Rutherford Medal.

-When considering the award of a Rutherford Medal, the Royal Society Te Apārangi will be looking for people of distinction who will stand in high public esteem in New Zealand.
-They will have demonstrated more than purely scientific or technological achievement within their scientific or technological discipline.
-To qualify, the research needs to be recognised internationally as significantly advancing understanding of the field.
-They will also have made a substantial contribution in New Zealand to the advancement and promotion of public awareness, knowledge and understanding of science, mathematics, social science, or technology, public service within the scientific community, and on behalf of research, science, mathematics, social science, or technology in the wider community.
+When awarding a Rutherford Medal, the Royal Society Te Apārangi will consider people, or teams, of distinction who are held in high public esteem in New Zealand.
+They will have demonstrated more than purely intellectual achievement within their discipline.
+Their contributions will have been recognised internationally as significantly advancing understanding of the field.
+Medallists will also have made a substantial contribution in New Zealand to the advancement and promotion of public awareness, knowledge and understanding of their field, and undertaken public service within their research, scholarly or innovation community and/or the wider community.

 The successful recipient(s) will be required to undertake an all-expenses-paid public lecture tour in the year following the award.

 Please also review general criteria that apply to all Royal Society Te Apārangi medals and awards.

 Nominations may be made by any person, other than the nominee.
 The Royal Society Te Apārangi's Academy Executive Committee reserves the right to decline any nomination.

-Any person may be nominated as long as he or she meets the requirements in accordance with the guidelines.
+Any person, or team, may be nominated as long as they meet the requirements in accordance with the guidelines.
 Nominees will normally be expected to be living and working in New Zealand, but people living overseas with strong New Zealand connections, either personally or through their work, will also be eligible.

 Nominations are to include one set of the following: